mah0001/metadata-editor-docs-v2/quick_start_microdata.md

 # Quick start: Microdata

 In this example, we will document a survey dataset (microdata) using the DDI Codebook metadata standard.
 This quick-start example only illustrates a few core features of the Metadata Editor.
-For a complete description of the features available for microdata documentation, please refer to section "Documenting Microdata".
+For a complete description of the features available for microdata documentation, please refer to section *Documenting Microdata*.

 The dataset we will document is a synthetic household survey dataset created for a fictional country.
 The files needed to reproduce the example are provided in folder *.../quick_start_files/microdata*.
 Download and save the content of this folder in a local folder of your choice.
 The materials provided include: